 - The Body Shop at Home – One option, as a party consultant, is that you demonstrate products and make-up techniques while explaining the ethos behind the brand.
 However, I have been informed that “a lot of people don’t do parties at all and are not entirely comfortable with this aspect.
 It can be purely social media selling for example, certainly that’s where every consultant starts off, with a Facebook private group, and then takes it on from there…”

 - Forever – Forever manufactures and sells premium health and wellness products, based on the purest quality aloe vera.
 Their product range includes nutritional supplements, weight management, drinks and gels, bee products, personal care and skincare.
 Alison Taylor, an ex-teacher who I met through networking, has found working with Forever “a really exciting opportunity as it offers being my own boss and allows me to work from home.”
-You can contact Alison to find out more about this at her Facebook page, Alison Living Forever or contact her on telephone: 01543 256036, mobile: 07952 232718 and email: email@example.com.
+See Classifieds for contact details.

 - Utility Warehouse – Jennifer is an ex-teacher who I met in person through my Thinking of Leaving Teaching Facebook page.
 She receives a nice residual income from her Utility Warehouse business which enables her to choose when and where she works, giving her time on her hands and more choices.
 The link is to a video titled “Teachers in Utility Warehouse“.